zhou-haitao/zhou-haitao.github.io/docs/source/getting-started/example/sparse_attn.md

 ### Offline Inference

-To start **offline inference** with the NFS connector，modify the script `examples/offline_inference.py` to include the `ucm_sparse_method` and put a long prompt to see the acceleration effect:
+To start **offline inference** with the NFS connector，modify the script `examples/offline_inference.py` to include the `ucm_sparse_method` and put a long prompt to see the acceleration effects:

 ```python
 # In examples/offline_inference.py